-Solely for purposes of the QBI deduction, your rental real estate enterprise will be treated as a trade or business under the safe harbor, if all of the following requirements are satisfied during the tax year.
+Solely for purposes of the QBID, your rental real estate enterprise will be treated as a trade or business under the safe harbor, if all of the following requirements are satisfied during the tax year.

-- Separate books and records are maintained to reflect income and expenses for each rental real estate enterprise, - 250 or more hours of rental services are performed per year for the rental enterprise (for rental real estate enterprises in existence for at least four years, this requirement is met if 250 hours or more of rental services are performed in any three of the previous five consecutive years ending with the current tax year), - A statement must be attached to the tax return for each year you wish to use the safe harbor, and - You maintain contemporaneous records, including time reports, logs, or similar documents, regarding: - Hours of all services performed, - Description of all services performed, - Dates on which such services were performed, and - Who performed the services.
+- You maintain separate books and records to reflect income and expenses for each rental real estate enterprise, - For rental real estate enterprises that have been in existence less than four years, 250 or more hours of rental services are performed per year.
+For other rental real estate enterprises, 250 or more hours of rental services are performed in at least three of the past five consecutive tax years that ends with the current tax year, - You attach a statement to your tax return for each year you wish to use the safe harbor that includes a representation that the requirements of the safe harbor are satisfied and a description of all rental properties that are included in each rental real estate enterprise, including properties acquired and disposed of during the year, and - You maintain contemporaneous records, including time reports, logs, or similar documents, regarding: - Hours of all services performed, - Description of all services performed, - Dates on which such services were performed, and - Who performed the services.

-Rental Real Estate OBI Safe Harbor
+Rental Real Estate QBI Safe Harbor